 Best London Broil Marinade

-The acid in the marinade, in this case lemon juice and balsamic vinegar, also help to break down the tough fibers and make the steak more tender.
+The acid in the marinade, in this case lemon juice and balsamic vinegar, also helps to break down the tough fibers and make the steak more tender.
 The small amount of honey provides a touch of sweetness, and helps it caramelize on the grill.
 And the soy sauce offers up savory, salty umami-ness, and the garlic provides…well garlickiness.

 Place the meat in a container with the marinade and marinate the meat for about 6 hours in the fridge.
 You can marinate it for up to a day.

 How to Grill London Broil

 Let the steak sit for 5 minutes to reabsorb juices and finished “cooking” off the fire.
 This post-heat resting stage is important for all meat, especially ones that need help in the tenderness department.
 Letting the steak rest for at least 5 minutes will absolutely affect the difference between a tough and a tender london broil.

 Unless you are shredding meat, you almost always want to cut it against the grain for maximum tenderness and juiciness, and it’s definitely true for london broil.

 This is now definitely part of the regular summer rotation, and a very economical way to offer a grilled steak fest for a crowd.
 Below, Gary and the Tramp.
 Or Cooper as he’s better known.